kunitoki/LuaBridge3/Manual.md

 passString (v.unsafe_cast<std::string> ());
 ```

-The only way to ensure safety when type casting is to use the `LuaRef::cast<T>` method, which is a safe cast of a lua reference to a type `T`.
+The only way to ensure safety when type casting is to use the `luabridge::LuaRef::cast<T>` method, which is a safe cast of a lua reference to a type `T`.
 It will return a `luabridge::TypeResult<T>` which will contain the type if the cast was successful, and an error code otherwise.
-No exception or abort will be triggered from such call (while it's not the same for `LuaRef::cast<T>`).
+No exception or abort will be triggered from such call (while it's not the same for `luabridge::LuaRef::cast<T>`).

 ```cpp
 void passString (std::string);